DiamondJoseph/nobugs-talk/readme.md

 * FastAPI autogenerated API page used as client to run the experiment from a web browser, enabling browser-based OIDC flow.
 * Previous devices updated to ophyd-async 0.5 patterns, devices created for background beamline readings (mirror positions, synchrotron current etc.)
-* A bluesky plan was written for the experimental proceedure:
+* A bluesky plan was written for the experimental procedure:
   * Capturing background devices at start and end of scan
   * Creating and writing a Sequence Table to the PandA to capture N frames, then await a hardware trigger and collect M additional frames
 * A NeXus device metadata service created and utilised by the existing NeXus service to get invariant data about devices involved in the scan (e.g. pixel size of the Pilatus detectors).